GeniusVentures/cache-multi/restoremulti/README.md

 ## Inputs

 * `paths` - (JSON encoded) - A list of lists of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
-* `keys` -(JSON encoded) - A list of Strings used while saving cache for restoring the cache
+* `multi-keys` -(JSON encoded) - A list of Strings used while saving cache for restoring the cache
 * `restore-keys` - (JSON encoded) - A list of ordered lists of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.

 ## Outputs